taka-wang/oc-2200-packs/telephone_in_address/README.md

 ## Usage

 In country management panel, add your address format with `{telephone}` field.
-Since the address format is transcation based, thus it will take affect from the next order.
+Since the address format is transaction based, thus it will take affect from the next order.

 ## Example